Aafiya Med (Pty) Ltd is a Cape Town-based health-technology company developing AI-powered platforms for patients, physicians, and the community.

 "A South Africa where every person, regardless of income or geography, can access physician-reviewed clinical care within hours — through any phone, in their own language, at no cost to them."

 South Africa has lost 12,745 doctors and 58,897 nurses from the public sector since 2013.
 80% of doctors serve only 15% of the population.
-50 million people have no digital primary care alternative.
 AI exists to close this gap — if built responsibly, with physicians in the loop.

 The questions we hear most from medical aids, pharmacy groups, physicians, and regulators.